raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Aha! _Balanced parentheses is a deterministic context-free language._

-Our recognizer is so simple, we can give in to temptation and enhance it to recognize multiple types of parentheses:
+Our recognizer is so simple, we can give in to temptation and enhance it to recognize multiple types of parentheses (we won't bother with the diagram):

 ```javascript
 class BalancedParentheses extends DPA {